rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

    </figure>
 </div>

 The recordings were made in the Yine community of Miaría and in the Matsigenka communities of Nueva Luz, Chokoriari, and Timpia.
 They feature the voices of at least 14 Matsigenka and Yine people (whose voices, to my knowledge, have not been recorded elsewhere), and include stories, songs, and flute and drum music.
 Ms. Lewington was interested in different versions of the traditional story of the origin of manioc, a staple food in many Amazonian societies.
-(Indeed in Matsigenka the word for 'manioc,' sekatsi, is polysemous: it also means 'food.'
+(Indeed in Matsigenka the word for 'manioc,' *sekatsi*, is polysemous: it also means 'food.'
 The verb root seka also means 'eat.')
 While her representations of Matsigenka words are on the right track, there are many errors related to word boundaries, the segmentation of verbal affixes, and, understandably, translation, among others.
 As she herself describes her process in her thesis (Lewington 1985:83-84):

 <blockquote>
    <p>The most useful aid to this work [transcription and translation] was the volume of Machiguenga [sic] myths recorded by Dr [Gerhard] Baer, a number of which were made available to me in the original Machiguenga with their German and/or Spanish translations.
 Amongst these was Baer's version of the manioc myth, referred to by Baer as 'Mythe vom Mond' (1984: 423).
 A careful study of the linguistic structuring presented by this myth in particular and a process of cross-checking to identify form and meaning, enabled me to transcribe and translate a good deal of my own myth version.</p>